Devin Booker scores 35 points, Suns beat Blazers 127-121 - WTMJ

 TIP INS

-Suns: Stotts praised Paul in his pregame chat with reporters, saying he has shown this year and last year in Oklahoma City what a great player he is. … The Suns had seven players in double figures.
+Suns: Blazers coach Terry Stotts praised Paul in his pregame chat with reporters, saying he has shown this year and last year in Oklahoma City what a great player he is.”

 UP NEXT